Article

 If a taxpayer has already filed a 2022 tax return, then an amended tax return to conform with the guidance issued in Notice 2023-63 is not permitted.
 The IRS anticipates releasing procedural guidance in the future describing how taxpayers should address the handling of section 174 costs on 2023 tax returns, which were not treated in accordance with the guidance in Notice 2023-63.
 This would include any contractors subject to the PCM that treated section 174 expenditures that were allocable contract costs in accordance with the prior Exhibit B example.

 In the meantime, any contractor subject to section 460 that has incurred section 174 costs allocable to its PCM contracts should consult with a tax advisor to review its circumstances and be prepared to take action when the IRS issues further proposed regulations and procedural guidance, likely taking the form of additional accounting method changes.
 Our tax professionals are equipped with the expertise to help you evaluate any potential opportunities provided by further guidance on the interaction of section 174 and the PCM.
-Contact us today.
+Contact us today, using the form below.

 The information provided in this communication is of a general nature and should not be considered professional advice.
 You should not act upon the information provided without obtaining specific professional advice.
 The information above is subject to change.